Aenarion7/Aenarion7/README.md

 - 👋 Hi, I'm Grzegorz Niemiec.

-- On my profile, you can find the technologies that interest me.
+- On my profile, you will find detailed **step-by-step guides** alongside **high-level overviews** on various technologies that I'm interested in.

-- For these technologies, you will find guides in the form of Labs which can guide you step by step.
+  - **Networking, GCP, Terraform, Docker, Linux**

-- Currently, I'm working on enhancing my skills in GCP and Terraform.
+- Currently, I'm working on GCP and Terraform.